 In fact, exposure to bacteria is exactly what helps children develop healthy immune systems.
 That doesn’t mean we should ditch household cleanliness or common-sense hygiene, such as always washing hands thoroughly after using the bathroom or before eating.
-(Using triclosan-free sanitizers on shopping-cart handles during colds season is a smart move, too.)
+(Using triclosan-free sanitizers on shopping-cart handles is a smart move, too.)

 But triclosan added to mattresses, mattress pads or sheets?
 Time to boot this chemical from your bed.
 Check out Savvy Rest's organic bedding for a start, and sleep triclosan free.